oils-for-unix/oils/doc/known-differences.md

 TODO: It's largly compatible but differs in case #25 of spec/command-sub.

+Shells start to disagree on case #26.

 (9) **Evaluation model of aliases**

-TODO: It's largly compatible but differs with things like:
+It's largly compatible but differs with things like:

     alias left='{'
     left echo hi; }